An introduction to bezel-less design

 Figure 3.
 Tracking cross section showing trace ground capacitance (left) and trace fringe capacitance (right).
 GND can be either grounded traces or traces of neighboring electrodes.
 Wider traces, as well as a more crowded tracking (less space between them), results in a stronger coupling .

 Sensor tracking varies greatly in shape and size.
 Each company uses its own tracking patterns, just like in electrode design.
-As a result, defining which parameters are considered as tracking specifications can be quite tricky.
+As a result, defining which parameters are considered as tracking specifications can be quite tricky, especially in bezel-less design.
 To name a few of this parameters: